rahul-ranjan-me/create-mfa-app/README.md

 ESLint pre-configure with the generated templates.

+# Credit
+Zack Jackson and the team for coming up with Webpack 5 module federation solution.

 # Contact me

 I would love to get your feedback.
 Small or big any feedback is welcome.
 Please drop a not to me on my email id: rahul.smile@gmail.com